keeganskeate/personal-website/personal_website/static/personal_website/docs/posts/creating-a-python-django-website-and-hosting-it-with-firebase.md

 ### Views<a name="views"></a>

 Views are Python functions that describe the data to be presented.
-[Django describes views](https://docs.djangoproject.com/en/3.1/intro/tutorial03/#write-views-that-actually-do-something) in the following quote.
+[Django describes views](https://docs.djangoproject.com/en/3.1/intro/tutorial03/#write-views-that-actually-do-something) in the following quote:

-> "Your view can read records from a database, or not.
+<small class="font-italic">"Your view can read records from a database, or not.
 It can use a template system such as Django's - or a third-party Python template system - or not.
-It can generate a PDF file, output XML, create a ZIP file on the fly, anything you want, using whatever Python libraries you want."
+It can generate a PDF file, output XML, create a ZIP file on the fly, anything you want, using whatever Python libraries you want."</small>

 ### Templates<a name="templates"></a>

 Tempaltes are Django HTML files that describe how the data is presented.
 Default Django templates can be found in your Anaconda/Python directory in `Lib\site-packages\django\contrib\admin\templates\admin`.
+This website has opted for a NoSQL approach for data management with Firebase's [Firestore](https://firebase.google.com/docs/firestore).
 All text material is either stored in JSON in `state.py` or written in Markdown in `docs` directories.

 Helpful resources:

 * [`python-markdown` Extensions](https://python-markdown.github.io/extensions/)

-This website has opted for a NoSQL approach for data management with Firebase's [Firestore](https://firebase.google.com/docs/firestore).

 ### Style<a name="style"></a>